NicholasRui/cmctoolkit/README.md

 ## Contents of *SBP####.txt* and *VDP####.txt*

 The *SBP####.txt* and *VDP####.txt* files contain the instantaneous surface brightness profile (SBP) and one-dimensional velocity dispersion profile (VDP), respectively.
 The *SBP####.txt* file contains two columns, where the first is the radius in arcsec when viewed from 10 pc, where the small-angle approximation has been made so that scaling to an arbitrary heliocentric distance is convenient.
 The second column contains the surface brightness in mag/arcsec^2 (this is invariant with distance).
-The *VDP####.txt* file contains three columns, the first is the radius, the second is the velocity dispersion in km/s, and the third is the uncertainty in the velocity dispersion (also in km/s), computed as the velocity dispersion divided by sqrt(2 * typical number of stars in the annulus).
+The *VDP####.txt* file contains three columns, the first is the radius in pc, the second is the velocity dispersion in km/s, and the third is the uncertainty in the velocity dispersion (also in km/s), computed as the velocity dispersion divided by sqrt(2 * typical number of stars in the annulus).

 ## Contents of *PARAM####.txt*